jayrm/fb-lisp/readme.txt

 WHY DID I WRITE THIS LIBRARY?

-	My main motivation for writing this library was that I wanted to make a non-trivial object oriented program in FreeBASIC to see what the experience was like.
-Overall, it mostly didn't suck.
-Except just as in C++, much effort needs to go in to managing memory.
-I spent probably 25% of my time hunting down a memory leak.
+	My main motivation for writing this is I like the idea of LISP as a script or macro language that can be embedded in my programs.

+	I also wanted to make a	non-trivial object oriented program in FreeBASIC.
+	And the design of this LISP evaluator is exactly that.
+Through the top- level object LispModule, it is possible to instance two or more completely seperate evaluators.
+The only thing shared between the instances is the string text for error messages.

+	In writing the library, the experience didn't completely suck, except in debugging it was just like C++, spending a significant smount of time chasing down a memory leak due to the manual managed memory allocations.
 	And this was with careful planning of object life-times from the beginning.
 In the end it was a	stupid mistake that was causing the memory leak, but, isn't that always	the case?

-	Otherwise, I like the LISP language.
-And I thought to create something that could be used as a script/macro language for use in my programs.
-	Also with the OO design of the library, it is possible to instance completely seperate LispModule objects that can execute independant of each other.

 OBTAINING THE ORIGINAL SOURCE

-	You should be able to find this source at http://www.coderjeff.ca
+	Sources whould be at my own webpage here: http://www.coderjeff.ca

 ACKNOWLEDGEMENTS